 a: the customary form.

 b: an earlier form, topologically homologous with Fig. a.
 The ‘Seven Stars’ badge (see below) corresponds to this pattern.3

 Whatever can be said on the arms, the crest and its derivative badge are plainly symbolic, even if ambiguously so.
 To Christians, as an eagle is a traditional attribute of St. John the Evangelist, they may evoke a familiar New Testament passage:

 … and the truth shall make you free.
 John 8:32.

 Alternatively it is allusive of the triumph of Liberty over oppression.
 Since the Enlightenment the eagle has been symbolic of individual freedom, especially with the widening awareness that personal power is essential to the maintenance of human dignity and Liberty.

 This badge is manifestly an extract from the arms.
 The motif is ancient — a similar design can be seen in the opus sectile ornamentation on the plinth in the tomb of Henry III and Sanctuary pavement in Westminster Abbey.Figs.
 1&3

 And he had in his right hand seven stars ….
 Revelation 1:16.

 The conjecture that the badge is an intentional representation of the symbol in Revelation 1:16 is tenable, but unsupported by evidence.
-Likewise, the so-called ‘Flower of Life’5 is implicit in the badge: not that the abundant apocryphal speculation of ‘New Age’ enthusiasts of Sacred Geometry relating to this figure has any pertinence here — the association is coincidental.
 The Apocalypse is itself an incoherent narrative and thus it should be expected that it has often been pressed into the service of absurdities.
+Similarly, the so-called ‘Flower of Life’4 is implicit in the badge, although again the association is coincidental — the abundant apocryphal speculation of ‘New Age’ enthusiasts of Sacred Geometry relating to this figure has no pertinence here.